-Once YAS receives and reviews your information, they will issue you an email inviting you to schedule your CPNRE exam.
+Once the exam provider receives and reviews your information, they will issue you an email inviting you to schedule your CPNRE exam.
 This email may take up to one week to receive, and please check your junk mail folder!
-Through this email, you will be able to schedule your CPNRE date, time, and location.
-Please note…if you were approved for Special Accommodations, you will book your CPNRE date, time, and location via YAS’s toll-free number which will be supplied in your email.
+Through this email, you will be able to schedule your CPNRE date and time.
+If you were approved for Special Accommodations, you will book your CPNRE date, time, and location via the toll-free number supplied in your email.

-Now you will need to log into your SALPN Member Portal and begin your Graduate LPN (GLPN) application.
-Once logged in, look for this option…
+Log into your SALPN Member Portal and begin your Graduate LPN (GLPN) application.
+Once logged in, look for the following option.

 What do I need for my GLPN application?